mud2monarch/zachrwong-info/content/posts/a-lightweight-introduction-to-TEEs.md

 +++
 One of the most exciting areas of blockchain innovation is the use of “TEEs” to introduce *verifiability* in important systems.
 A “TEE” is a special kind of computer that has an embedded private key.
 The computer can use the private key to make verifiable attestations about its behavior.

+**This is bold text**, this is not bold text.
+Do you like it better?

 As discussed prior in this blog (see [Gyges Lydias: Disaggregating Decentralization](https://paragraph.com/@mud2monarch/disaggregating-decentralization)), verifiability is one of the key goods provided by decentralization.
 In this case, even though a TEE may be run by a single party, it still provides valuable user protections worth pursuing.

 In this article, I lightly explain what a TEE is and walk through a new initiative by Flashbots and BeaverBuild to introduce verifiable priority ordering within L1 blocks.
 We will: